* Fourth-qtr GDP up 2.1 pct vs previous estimate of 1.9 pct

 The market will be looking at quarterly earnings to see if the lofty valuations can be supported.
 First-quarter earnings for S&P 500 companies are expected to rise 10.1 percent, according to Thomson Reuters I/B/E/S.

-Seven of the 11 major S&P sectors were higher, with the financial index's 0.88 percent rise leading the advancers.
+Eight of the 11 major S&P sectors were higher, with the financial index's 0.93 percent rise leading the advancers.
+Investors are also watching comments from a host of Federal Reserve officials on clues for the path forward for interest rate hikes.

-Lululemon Athletica plunged as much as 23.4 percent to a more than one-year low of $50.80 after the Canadian yoga and leisure apparel retailer said first-quarter comparable sales were expected to fall.
-The stock was among the biggest drags on the S&P.
+Shares of Lululemon Athletica plunged as much as 22.6 percent to a more than one-year low of $51.30 after the Canadian yoga and leisure apparel retailer said first-quarter comparable sales were expected to fall.

-The S&P 500 index showed 20 new 52-week highs and one new low, while the Nasdaq recorded 78 new highs and 16 new lows.
+The S&P 500 index showed 14 new 52-week highs and no new lows, while the Nasdaq recorded 67 new highs and 11 new lows.
 (Reporting by Tanya Agrawal; Editing by Sriraj Kalluvila)